cesbo/help/src/content/docs/en/astra/adapters/external-ci.md

 ### Create MPTS

-Create MPTS with required channels in the input address for each channel you should append option `cas` - so that astra passes everything necessary for decoding.
+Create an MPTS with the required channels.
+For each channel, add the cas option to the input address.
+This ensures Astra passes all information needed for decoding.
 For instance:

 ![MPTS Inputs](https://cdn.cesbo.com/help/astra/receiving/dvb/external-ci/mpts.png)